SirClashin1/TicTacToe/README.md

 # TicTacToe
-tictactoe game written in delphi
+Tictactoe game written in delphi
+- very buggy (i spent like 10 minutes on this)
+- might fix sometime in the future (probably not)